What is cashflow and why does it matter?

-This indicates that a company’s liquid assets are increasing, and has the ability to reinvest in its business, such as hire more staff, acquire new stock, and make improvements to premises.
-It also enables a business to settle debts, return money to shareholders, pay expenses, and most importantly future-proof against any unforeseen financial pitfalls.
+This indicates that your liquid assets are increasing.
+It means you can reinvest in your business to hire more staff, acquire new stock, and make improvements to premises.
+It means you can settle debts, return money to shareholders, pay expenses, and most importantly future-proof against any unforeseen financial pitfalls.

-Cash flow is used to assess the quality of a company’s income, that is, how liquid it is, which can indicate whether the company is positioned to remain solvent.
-Aka, keeping the lights on!
+Cashflow is used to assess the quality of a company’s income.
+For example, how liquid it is.
+This could indicate whether it can remain solvent.

-A negative cash flow indicates that a company’s liquid assets are decreasing, and should serve as an urgent warning flag that costs need to be reduced to stay afloat.
-This is where small-business owners who cash flow forecast their financial future have a big advantage.
+A negative cashflow indicates that your liquid assets are decreasing.
+It’s an urgent warning that costs need to be reduced to stay afloat.
+This is where small businesses that are forecasting their financial future have a big advantage.